SPstudioO/Social-Dilemma/README.md

 **_⭐️Don't worry! just keep trying and asking to work!
 You can do it, too!_**

 ---
-#### *💡ARDUINO, what several circuits are connected to make light 🔑 SOCIAL NETWORKING ALGORITHMS, what multiple internet networks are connected to give result to users*
+#### *💡ARDUINO, what several circuits are connected to make light 🔑 SOCIAL MEDIA ALGORITHMS, what multiple internet networks are connected to give result to users*

 ![networking](https://user-images.githubusercontent.com/94651916/142575868-ab2110b5-fc82-469f-bfe4-ee6a4e26439d.jpg)
->>>As I learned Arduino, I noticed the connection, combination, and results of circuits and circuits.
+>>>As I learned Arduino, I noticed the connection, combination, and results of circuits and networking.
 Several circuits were fixed to each position and could feel the step of connecting along the flow.
-I was very interested in this trend, and through this connection, a social network emerged.
+I was very interested in this trend, and through this connection, a social media emerged.

+## What is social media?
++ Interactive computer-mediated technologies
++ Virtual communities
++ Networks
++ Sharing of information

+Most people think of Instagram, Twitter, ect.
+It is right, but social media refers to open online content that is used to share one's thought, opinions, experiences, and perspectives.

 ## Uses of social media
 + Social networking🔑🔑